-I work with executives, entrepreneurs, independent professionals and teams as a coach and guide to help them navigate their career journeys and find success on their own terms.
+I work with executives, entrepreneurs and independent professionals as a coach and guide to help them navigate their career journeys and find success on their own terms.

-For me, coaching is about supporting someone who is facing a challenge or would like to be more effective or fulfilled in their role, with a focus on the present and future rather than the past.
+For me, coaching is about supporting someone who is facing a challenge or would like to be more effective or fulfilled, with a focus on the present and future rather than the past.